ze5yuc/ds2001_spring22/README.md

 ### Class Management
-Email / Communication
+Piazza / Email / Communication
+- Ask questions on Piazza.
-- Email is the best way to get in touch with the instructor
+- Email is the best way to get in touch with the instructor.
-- Please be sure to include the following in your email subject line: “DS 2001” when sending email to any of the course staff: professor and TAs.
+- Please be sure to include the following in your email subject line: “DS 2001” when sending email to any of the course staff: professor and TA.

 **Office Hours**
 - Office hours will be held through Zoom.